-The budget represents 843 full-time positions, which is a net increase of two positions.
+The budget represents 872 full-time positions, which is a net increase of 31 positions.

-Net increase in expenditures of \$17.7 million.
+Net increase in expenditures of \$19.8 million.

-- Salaries & Benefits - Net increase to maintain current staffing levels which includes county salary and benefit increases and Public Employee Retirement System increases which are outside of department control. - Services & Supplies - A net increase is mostly due to an increase in professional service cost and building maintenance. - Capital Assets - The net decrease is due to the department concluding more significant capital purchases in the prior fiscal year. - Intrafund Transfers - A net decrease is primarily due to a decline in activity anticipated from the Juvenile Justice Coordinating Council revenue.
+- Salaries & Benefits - Net increase as a result of 31 additional positions, benefit increases, and Public Employee Retirement System increases which are outside of department control. - Services & Supplies - A net increase is mostly due to an increase in professional service cost and building maintenance - Capital Assets - The net decrease is due to the department concluding more significant capital purchases in the prior fiscal year. - Intrafund Transfers - A net decrease is primarily due to a decline in activity anticipated from the Juvenile Justice Coordinating Council revenue.